 Nonsubstantive grammatical changes.
 In compiling and preparing the ordinances and resolutions of the borough for adoption and revision as part of the Code, certain nonsubstantive grammatical and style changes were made in one (1) or more of said ordinances.
 It is the intention of the Borough Council that all such changes be adopted as part of the Code as if the ordinances and resolutions so changed had been previously formally amended to read as such.

 Substantive changes and revisions.
 In addition to the changes and revisions described above, the following changes and revisions of a substantive nature are hereby made to various ordinances and resolutions included in the Code.
 These changes are made to bring provisions into conformity with the desired policies of the Borough Council, and it is the intent of the Borough Council that all such changes be adopted as part of the Code as if the ordinances and resolutions so changed have been previously formally amended to read as such.
-All such changes and revisions shall be deemed to be in effect as of the effective date of the Code specified in 1-15.1
+All such changes and revisions shall be deemed to be in effect as of the effective date of the Code specified in § 1-15.1

 § 1-7.
 Interpretation of provisions.